Second Degree and RN/BSN Students

 - The "Request Regarding Transfer Courses" must be completed prior to the student enrolling in a course at another institution

-In the first 12 semester hours, the student must complete at least one course from the intended area of concentration and a philosophical foundations course if required.
-To remain in good academic standing, a student must achieve a 3.00 cumulative quality point average upon completion of the first 12 semester hours.
+To remain in good academic standing, a student must achieve and maintain a 3.00 cumulative quality point average.
 A student whose cumulative quality point average falls below 3.00 in any semester is placed on academic probation for the following semester.
-Students on academic probation must meet with their advisors for program adjustments to their course load.
+Students on academic probation must meet with their advisors to make program adjustments to their course load.
 If, at the end of the probationary semester, the student's overall average is again below 3.00, he or she will be dismissed.